 In addition to the electronic application procedure, the documents which need to be submitted to EMRA for applications regarding pre-license and licenses have also been updated under the Decision.

-Please see this link for the full text of the Decision.
+Please see this link for the full text of the Decision (only available in Turkish).